MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker-cli/run-containers.md

         --init \
         my-node-img
     ```
+- Start an existing container.
+Omit the `--rm` flag above if you want to have the option to start a stopped container.
+    ```sh
+    $ docker start my-app
+    ```
+- Access a running container interactively - useful to run commands and explore the file system.
+    ```sh
+    $ docker exec -it my-app bash
+    ```

 ## Run in new container

 Run a command in a **new** container.
 The container will then stop when it is finished, unless it continues to run like for a server.